Bill Muncey

-William Edward Muncey (November 12, 1928 – October 18, 1981) was an American hydroplane racing legend from Detroit, Michigan.
+William Edward Muncey (November 12, 1928 – October 18, 1981) was an American hydroplane racer from Detroit, Michigan.
 The International Motorsports Hall of Fame and hydroplane historian Dan Cowie described Muncey as "without question, the greatest hydroplane racer in history."
 Muncey was nicknamed "Mr. Unlimited" and won 62 races, which was the most races in the history of the sport until Dave Villwock broke his record in 2011.

 Racing career

 Muncey began his boat racing career in 1949 by sinking in front of a hometown crowd on the Detroit River.
 Muncey's first attempt to drive in an American Power Boat Association (APBA) Gold Cup event began by blowing up the engine.
 Muncey went to Gar Wood’s riverfront mansion, and asked Wood for help.
 Muncey got an engine from Wood, but the bottom of the boat fell out during the next race.